Plants For A Future Logo Full Contact Details

 Physical Characteristics

-It is hardy to zone 8 and is frost tender.
+See above for USDA hardiness.
+It is hardy to UK zone 8 and is frost tender.
 It is in leaf all year, in flower from August to October, and the seeds ripen from September to October.
-The flowers are hermaphrodite (have both male and female organs) and are pollinated by Lepidoptera (Moths & Butterflies).
+The species is hermaphrodite (has both male and female organs) and is pollinated by Lepidoptera (Moths & Butterflies).

 Habitats